Welcome to Reception

 If you have any queries, concerns or if you are not receiving emails please call the school office and let us know.

-Maths - We will continue to develop our thinking about numbers and shapes as we explore activities and experiences linked to counting, matching, recognising numbers, sorting, early addition, pattern, and language linked to size, weight and measuring.
+Maths - We will develop our thinking about numbers and shapes as we explore activities and experiences linked to counting, matching, recognising numbers, sorting, early addition, pattern, and language linked to size, weight and measuring.

 Our focus activities this half term are...